 If your loved one is suffering from abuse, neglect or mistreatment while a resident at Spring Place Healthcare and Rehabilitation Center, the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 can help.
 Our network of attorneys fights aggressively on behalf of Prairie County victims of mistreatment living in long-term facilities including nursing homes in Hazen.

 Our nursing home abuse attorneys can represent your loved one injured by the inappropriate actions of the facility and staff.
 We will work on your behalf to ensure your family receives sufficient financial compensation to recover your damages.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us work for you to ensure your rights are protected.

 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee arrangement.
 This agreement will postpone your need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or a negotiated out of court settlement.
 We provide every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
-Let our law firm start working on your case today to ensure your family quickly receives the financial compensation they deserve for your harm.
+Let our network of attorneys start working on your case today to ensure your family quickly receives the financial compensation they deserve for your harm.
 All information you share with our law offices will remain confidential.